Home » Industry News » Target Customers Satisfied With Updated Self-Checkout

 Target Customers Satisfied With Updated Self-Checkout

 In March 2024, Target debuted its Express Self-Checkout with limits of 10 items or less at most of its locations.
-One year later, Target says its self-checkout update has increased its total transaction times by 8% across both self-checkout and staffed lanes.
+One year later, Target says its self-checkout update has improved its total transaction times by 8% across both self-checkout and staffed lanes.

 “Our team is always laser-focused on delivering a better experience for guests, and that’s exactly what they get with Express Self-Checkout,” says Adrienne Costanzo, EVP and chief stores officer, in an interview with Progressive Grocer.
 “Whether guests are grabbing stuff for dinner or running in to pick up a post-soccer tournament treat, we know their time is valuable and they often need to be on their way quickly.”